adobe/aem-test-samples/README.md

 # AEM Test Samples
-This is a collection of test modules that can be run to validate an AEM-based deployment.
+This is a collection of test modules that can be run to validate an AEM cloud-based deployment.
 Tests are written according to [Best practices](https://github.com/adobe/aem-testing-clients/wiki/Best-practices).

 ## Modules